-Amil Khan examines Gulf-South Asia issues for the Asia Programme.
+Amil Khan examines Gulf-South Asia issues for the Asia-Pacific Programme.

 After working as a reporter with Reuters and the BBC across the Middle East, South Asia and Africa, Amil began working for the UK government in 2009, focusing on counter-extremism in Pakistan and Afghanistan.

 Since then, he has served as a political communications advisor with groups and governments working to bring about economic, social and political reform in South Asia and the Middle East.

 In early 2013, Amil was appointed as an advisor to the Syrian political opposition, supporting them during conflict and negotiations.